-We propose FIVE Ideological clarificationThemes to consider (Fishman, 2001) 1.
-Sociolinguistic situation of French & English communities in Quebec
+For our discussion, here are FIVE Ideological clarification themes (Fishman, 2001)

+1. Sociolinguistic situation of French & English communities in Quebec

 - 1.1.
-Anglophones and Allophones minorities who stayed in Quebec have proven they accept the imperative of maintaining the status and use of French and the majority of them became bilingual! - 1.2.
+Anglophones and Allophones minorities who stayed in Quebec have proven they accept the imperative of maintaining the status and use of French and the majority of them became bilingual!
+(Anglo; 37% in 1971 to 68.8% in 2016) - 1.2.
 The English speaking communities of Quebec (ESCQ) are not responsible for the substantial status and spread of the English language in the world including within Canada and in Quebec. - 1.3.
 French in Quebec will always be a minority language relative to English and Spanish in North America. - 1.4.
 Eroding the status and institutional vitality of the English speaking minority will never be sufficient to neutralise the international drawing power of the English language for Francophones & Allophones in Quebec!

-Ideological clarification 2.
+Discussion: Ideological clarification 2.
 Québécois Francophone Rhetorical Strategies

 - 2.1.
 Québécois Francophone national discourse invokes threat to French language and identity from the presence of the English language and immigrants of different linguistic, ethnic & religious background in Quebec. - 2.2.
 Québécois Francophone discourse invokes this threat to the French language as justification to erode the institutional vitality of the English speaking minorities of Quebec (ESCQ). - 2.3.
-Quebec Government laws reducing access to English schools and CEGEPS illustrates how the Francophone majority can use its minority status at the Canadian & USA level, to justify undermining the educational system of the ESCQ at the Provincial level.
+Quebec Government laws reducing access to English schools and CEGEPS illustrates how the Francophone majority can use its minority status at the Canadian & USA level, to justify eroding the English educational system at the Provincial level.

-Ideological clarification 3.
+Discussion: Ideological clarification 3.
 Québécois Francophones: Paradigm Shift from " Fragile majority " to " Dominant majority "

 - 3.1.
-Quebec laws undermining and restricting access to minority English schools and CEGEPS are legitimized rhetorically by invoking that Québécois francophones are a " fragile majority " in the Province when considered in its North American context. - 3.2.
+Quebec laws restricting access to minority English schools and CEGEPS are legitimized rhetorically by invoking that Québécois francophones are a " fragile majority " in the Province when considered in its North American context. - 3.2.
 Can a formerly subordinated majority such as Québécois francophones accept that it has gained linguistic, institutional and economic dominance within its own territory of Quebec ? - 3.3.Can Québécois francophones accept a paradigm shift by reframing their status position from a " fragile majority" to that of a dominant majority? - 3.4.
-Québécois francophones are a dominant majority imbued with the psychology of a besieged minority armed with all the tools of the Quebec STATE
+Québécois francophones are a dominant majority imbued with the psychology of a besieged minority, armed with all the tools of the Quebec STATE

-Ideological clarification 4.
+Discussion: Ideological clarification 4.
 Francophones can reframe Anglophone & Allophone minorities as assets, not threats

 - 4.1.
 Can Québécois Francophone dominant majority develop the cultural security to view its own linguistic minorities as a responsibility rather than threatening liabilities? - 4.2.
 Can Québécois Francophones " reframe " Anglophone and Allophone minorities as assets contributing to economic and cultural development of Quebec?
-Such 'reframing' will make young Anglophones and Allophones feel more accepted in Quebec. - 4.3.
+Such 'reframing' will make young Anglophones and Allophones feel more accepted in Quebec society. - 4.3.
 Québécois francophones acting as a secure dominant majority could view investment in the institutional vitality of its linguistic minorities as building social cohesion and enhancing the adaptability of Québécois society within North American economy.

-Ideological clarification: 5.
+Discussion: Ideological clarification: 5.
 Right of Anglophones & Allophones minorities to also OWN Quebec as their HOMELAND!